-8.1 Please outline the most common sources of debt finance used to fund private equity transactions in your jurisdiction and provide an overview of the current state of the finance market in your jurisdiction for such debt (particularly the market for high yield bonds).
+8.1 Please outline the most common sources of debt finance used to fund private equity transactions in your jurisdiction and provide an overview of the current state of the finance market in your jurisdiction for such debt (including the syndicated loan market, private credit market and the high-yield bond market).

-The Cayman Islands is a leading "creditor-friendly" jurisdiction where both Cayman Islands and non-Cayman Islands security packages are respected and recognised.
-Financing counterparties are very familiar with, and comfortable lending to, Cayman Islands vehicles, which are able to access the full range of debt finance options seen in the market.
-Common private equity financing structures include subscription line facilities secured on investors' capital commitments, and leveraged finance facilities secured by the relevant target group's assets.
+The Cayman Islands is a leading "creditor-friendly" jurisdiction, where both Cayman Islands and non-Cayman Islands security packages are respected and recognised.
+Financing counterparties are very familiar with, and comfortable lending to, Cayman Islands vehicles, which are able to access the full range of debt finance options seen in the market (including through the syndicated loan market and private credit market).
+Common private equity financing structures include subscription line facilities secured on investors' capital commitments, and leveraged finance or "NAV" facilities secured by the relevant target group's assets.
+Cayman Islands vehicles also feature frequently in lender-side structures in the private credit market.